 Creating playlists and streaming music in your store or restaurant is intended to relax or energize your patrons.
 However, even when you play popular songs in the background, you want to make sure that the music does not negatively impact your customers.

 When you stream music from any given player, you run the risk of playing songs with explicit content.
 Suggestive lyrics, hate speech, and inappropriate words can hurt your customers and can give them a negative impression of your business.
-It is crucial to not only go through a music streaming service that can manage commercial licenses, but to work with a company that has a proven track record of offering the best music from the past several decades without problematic content.
+It is crucial to not only go through a music streaming service that can manage commercial licenses, but to work with a company that has a proven track record of offering the best clean music streaming from the past several decades without problematic content.

 What is ‘Inappropriate’ Content?